juliabernstein/info1300P2/documents/design-journey.md

 ### Audience (Milestone 1)
 > Briefly explain who the intended audience(s) is for your website.
 Be specific and justify why this audience is appropriate for your site.
 Remember, you may not be the audience.

-My intended audience is Cornell students who have a history of attending festivals.
+My intended audience is college students in Ithaca who have a history of attending festivals or are interested in attending Apple Fest.
 This audience is appropriate for my site because this type of person would likely attend the Ithaca Apple Fest, and would likely need to visit the website for planning purposes.

 ### Semi-Structured Interview Questions (Milestone 1)